 Install GStreamer Bad Plug-ins by running the following commands:

 To test the results, issue: make check.
-One test (camerabin) needs hardware with a camera.
-A couple of tests need a terminal emulator in a graphical session.
+Several tests need a terminal emulator in a graphical session.

 Now, as the

 --disable-wayland: This options is

 required without a full wayland based desktop environment.